Judge declines to dismiss assault charges

 In court on Wednesday, Putnam County Assistant District Attorney David Bishop recommended to Judge Thomas Costello that he consider “Adjournment in Contemplation of Dismissal” (ACD) in light of the fact that the victim had agreed to accept compensation for medical expenses incurred as a result of his injuries.

 Judge Costello requested that the court receive a letter of confirmation from the victim and then addressed the possible dismissal.
 “I’m not saying that I agree to an ACD.
 This involves a charge of assault with a baseball bat … a baseball bat,” Costello said.
 “I find that disturbing.
 You’d think you were watching a TV movie.”
 The judge then adjourned the case until July 9.
 “Then we’ll go from there,” he said.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.